-Postpartum is hard.
+Postpartum can be hard.

 Begin your journey toward a confident and empowered motherhood